-- Research will take place in Bristol where our historical, ethnographic studies have already established trust and baseline data in communities.
+- Research took place in Bristol and Newcastle where our historical, ethnographic studies have already established trust and baseline data in communities.

-- Participatory Action Research will be applied to support deep exchange of knowledge/beliefs between researchers, practitioners and communities, on sensitive topics such as using stormwater as a resource ( WP2).
+- Participatory Action Research was applied to support deep exchange of knowledge/beliefs between researchers, practitioners and communities, on sensitive topics such as using stormwater as a resource (WP2).

-- Dialogues with individuals (communities), local interest groups and practitioners will be set up to exchange observations of asset performance, service provision and community behaviours for B/G+G assets.
+- Dialogues with individuals (communities), local interest groups and practitioners were set up to exchange observations of asset performance, service provision and community behaviours for B/G+G assets.

-- On-line communications will be used to study changing attitudes, perceptions and opinions, and test individually-bespoke communication/feedback approaches.
+- On-line communications were used to study changing attitudes, perceptions and opinions, and test individually-bespoke communication/feedback approaches.

-- Our on-line systems will be used to canvass and potentially shift citizens’ and professionals’ attitudes and behaviours with respect to B/G+G assets in the case study cities (WP5).
+- Our on-line systems were used to canvass and potentially shift citizens’ and professionals’ attitudes and behaviours with respect to B/G+G assets in the case study cities (WP5).

-- Identify sustainable attitudes and behaviours, implicit and tacit knowledge/biases, and their relationships with receptivity to innovation among stakeholders; empowering multiple communities.
+- Identified sustainable attitudes and behaviours, implicit and tacit knowledge/biases, and their relationships with receptivity to innovation among stakeholders; empowering multiple communities.

-- Collect citizen data needed for data analytics that embed community perceptions, values and behaviours into innovative and adaptable UFRM designs (WP1), functions (WP2, WP3), planning, and governance.
+- Collected citizen data needed for data analytics that embed community perceptions, values and behaviours into innovative and adaptable UFRM designs (WP1), functions (WP2, WP3), planning, and governance.